-- 5.1.15 However, if LOF was not available as an option in the future as an option, then it would most certainly have a significant impact on delays, and for major incidents where there is risk to life and/or to the environment. - 5.1.16 The International Group of P&I Clubs, International Union of Marine Insurance, International Salvage Union, Lloyd's Salvage Arbitration Branch and the International Chamber of Shipping are encouraged to collaborate constructively with maritime authorities, and other key stakeholders, to address the issues identified by the Review to promote improved and effective communications and preparedness, which is essential for the success between all those involved in maritime casualty response operations. - 5.1.17 Finally, the salvage industry is an absolute necessity and key first responder when marine casualties arise.
-The decline in LOF and the general decline of professional salvage contractors are a real concern.
-If there is to be a healthy salvage industry going forward, able to respond globally with experienced personnel and suitable resources, it is suggested that key parties to salvage operations need to work much closer together with the common objective of safety of life, preservation of ships and cargoes and the protection of the marine environment, in the knowledge that there is adequate incentive and encouragement to ensure that the salvors will still be available and provide the services that we all depend upon.
+- 6.1.15 However, in my considered view, if LOF was not available as an option in the future, then it would most likely have a detrimental impact on prompt and effective decision-making leading to a greater risk to life and/or to the environment. - 6.1.16 The IG, IUMI, ISU, LSAB Branch and the ICS are encouraged to collaborate constructively with maritime authorities, and other key stakeholders, to address the issues identified by the Review.
+My recommendations are designed to promote improved communications and preparedness, which is essential for the success of all those involved in maritime casualty response operations. - 6.1.17 Finally, the salvage industry is a necessity and is the key first responder when marine casualties arise.
+The decline in LOF and the general decline of professional salvage contractors are real concerns.
+If there is to be a healthy salvage industry going forward, able to respond globally with experienced personnel and suitable resources, key parties to salvage operations need to work together with the common objective of saving life, preserving ships and cargoes and protecting the marine environment, in the knowledge that there is adequate incentive to ensure that the salvors will still be available to provide the services that we all depend upon.

-6 Acknowledgements
+7 Acknowledgements

-- 6.1 I would like to take this opportunity to thank the International Group of P&I Clubs for initiating this Review and I offer my thanks to the Project Board Ben Harris, Andreas Ogrey and Steve Roberts who have provided invaluable support, but at the same time, allowed me to act with complete independence throughout the duration of the project. - 6.2 I would also like to extend my gratitude to all stakeholders who have been extremely generous in giving up their time to support this Review.
+- 7.1.1 I would like to take this opportunity to thank the IG Clubs for initiating this Review and I offer my thanks to the Project Board Ben Harris, Andreas Øgrey and Steve Roberts who have provided invaluable support, but at the same time, allowed me to act with complete independence throughout the duration of the project. - 7.1.2 I would also like to extend my gratitude to all stakeholders who have been extremely generous in giving up their time to support and participate in this Review.

-7 References and Sources
+8 References and Sources